Algeria–Morocco relations: Treaty of Ifrane

+While the treaty symbolised a commitment to peaceful diplomacy, its long-term effectiveness was limited by unresolved territorial claims, particularly in the Tindouf and Béchar regions.
+Scholars note that it reflected Cold War-era dynamics, with Algeria aligning with socialist bloc policies and Morocco maintaining Western-backed monarchist governance.

+Despite periodic tensions, the treaty remains a reference point in Algeria–Morocco relations, though subsequent disputes have overshadowed its initial goals.

 Western Sahara

-The territory of the former colony of Western Sahara territory has caused a deep-seated antagonism and general mistrust between the two nations that has permeated all aspects of Moroccan-Algerian relations.
+The territory of the former colony of Western Sahara territory has caused a deep-seated antagonism and general mistrust between Algeria and Morocco that has permeated all aspects of Moroccan-Algerian relations.
 After Spain announced its intention to abandon the territory in 1975, relations between Morocco and Algeria, both of which had previously presented a united front, disintegrated.
 Algeria, although not asserting any territorial claims of its own, was averse to the absorption of the territory by any of its neighbors and supported the Polisario Front's wish to create an independent nation in the territory.
 Before the Spanish evacuation, the Spanish government had agreed to divide the territory, transferring the majority of the land to Morocco and the remainder to Mauritania.
 This agreement violated a United Nations (UN) resolution that declared all historical claims by Mauritania or Morocco to be insufficient to justify territorial absorption and drew heavy criticism from Algeria.

 Guerrilla movements inside the Saharan territory, particularly the Polisario Front (Frente Popular para la Liberación de Saguia el Hamra y Río de Oro), having fought for Saharan independence since 1973, immediately proclaimed the Sahrawi Arab Democratic Republic (SADR).
 Algeria recognized this new self-proclaimed state in 1976, and has since pursued a determined diplomatic effort for international recognition of the territory; it has also supplied food, materials, and training to the guerrillas.
 In 1979, after many years of extensive and fierce guerrilla warfare, Mauritania abandoned its territorial claims and withdrew.
 Morocco quickly claimed the territory relinquished by Mauritania.
 Once the SADR gained diplomatic recognition from the Organization of African Unity (OAU) and many other independent states, Morocco came under international pressure.
 As a result, the Moroccan government finally proposed a national referendum to determine the Saharan territory's sovereignty in 1981.
 The referendum was to be overseen by the OAU, but the proposal was quickly retracted by the King of Morocco when the OAU could not reach agreement over referendum procedures.
 In 1987 the Moroccan government again agreed to recognize the Polisario and to meet to "discuss their grievances."
 Algeria stipulated a solitary precondition for restoration of diplomatic relations—recognition of the Polisario and talks toward a definitive solution to the Western Saharan quagmire.
 Without a firm commitment from the King of Morocco, Algeria conceded and resumed diplomatic relations with Morocco in 1988.